Sainsbury's cutting 2,000 jobs in UK

-(Reuters) - Sainsbury‘s, Britain’s second biggest supermarket group behind Tesco, is seeking to cut up to 2,000 jobs, mainly in its payroll and human resources departments, a company spokesman said on Tuesday.
+Oct 17 (Reuters) - Sainsbury‘s, Britain’s second biggest supermarket group behind Tesco, is seeking to cut up to 2,000 jobs mainly in its payroll and human resources departments, a company spokesman said on Tuesday.

 Some 600 further job losses will come from a restructuring to consolidate human resource and other support roles, the statement added.